knative/docs/docs/about/case-studies/puppet.md

 <h2 style="color:#0071c7;"> Workflow integrations</h2>

 The open architecture allows Relay to integrate dozens of different services and platforms into workflows.
-A look at the <a href="https://github.com/relay-integrations">Relay integrations GitHub page</a> provides a list of these integrations and demonstrates their commitment to the open-source community.
+A look at the <a href="https://github.com/relay-integrations">Relay integrations GitHub page</a> provides a list of these integrations and demonstrates their commitment to the open source community.

-"I'm a strong believer in working with open-source projects.
+"I'm a strong believer in working with open source projects.
 We've made contributions to numerous projects, including Tekton, Knative, Ambassador, and gVisor, all of which we depend on to make our product functional," says Fontes.

 <h2 style="color:#0071c7;"> Results: automated infrastructure management</h2>

-While Relay's infrastructure runs on the Google Cloud Platform, its <a href="https://relay.sh/library/">library of workflows, integrations, steps, and triggers</a> includes services across all major cloud service providers.
+While Relay's infrastructure runs on the Google Cloud Platform, it is a <a href="https://relay.sh/library/">library of workflows, integrations, steps, and triggers</a> that includes services across all major cloud service providers.
 Relay customers can integrate across Microsoft Azure, AWS, and Oracle Cloud Infrastructure among others.
 By combining these integrations with SaaS offerings, it truly is becoming the <a href=https://zapier.com/">Zapier</a> of infrastructure management.

 “Our customers have diverse needs for managing their workloads that are often best implemented as web APIs.
 Our product provides a serverless microservice environment powered by Knative that allows them to build this complex tooling without the management and maintenance overhead of traditional deployment architectures.
 We pass the cost savings on to them, and everyone is happier," said Fontes.